causal-rec/causal-rec.github.io/_pages/about.md

 I am studying for a Ph.D. in Gaoling School of Artificial Intelligence at Renmin University of China, where I am advised by [Xu Chen](http://xu-chen.com/).

 # Research Interests
+My main research direction is to build causal models with credibility and robustness, as well as their applications in recommendation systems.
+Specifically, I mainly focus on hybrid factor alignment algorithms, robust causal effect value algorithms, and algorithms for generating unobservable variables that represent learning environments.
+In the context of recommendation systems, I mainly focus on using causal inference mechanisms to build unbiased, robust, and causal interpretable recommendation models.
+I also focus on causal discovery, causal architecture learning, and deep causal learning, and I hope to make some attempts and explorations in these areas.
 - Recommendation System
     - Sequential Recommendation System
     - General Recommendation System